 top of page

 Offshore and deep-sea ecosystems are dynamic, complex systems that are increasingly threatened by a range of human activities.
-In the Seascape Ecology lab at Nova Southeastern University, our research focuses on understanding the spatial and temporal distributions of deep-sea fishes both in the water column and at the seafloor; how deep-sea fishes and other mobile taxa create connections between different ecosystems; and on understanding how we can use this information to better predict and manage the effects of future change.
+In the Seascape Ecology lab at Nova Southeastern University, we focus on big-picture ecology: through our research, we aim to shed light on how the 3D distributions of deep-sea fishes vary over time, both in the water column and at the seafloor; understand how deep-sea fishes and other mobile taxa create connections within and between different ecosystems; and use this information to better predict and manage the effects of future change.

 bottom of page